rails/rails/guides/source/debugging_rails_applications.md

   1 y   at filters.rb:10
 ```

-To delete breakpoints: use the command +delete _n_+ to remove the breakpoint number _n_.
+To delete breakpoints: use the command `delete _n_` to remove the breakpoint number _n_.
 If no number is specified, it deletes all breakpoints that are currently active..

 ```bash
 (rdb:5) delete 1